suffolklibraries/sljekyll/health/open-space/bury/index.md

 </td>

 <td>
-Group discussion with David & Halloween puzzles
+Find out about the Stay Alive Suicide Prevention app from David and Wendy from Suffolk User Forum & Halloween puzzles
 </td>
 </tr>